nicolaiarocci/nicolaiarocci.com/content/about/index.md

 10][5] project.
 In my hometown I also run the [local CoderDojo][6], a coding club for kids.

-I am a former competitive runner and climber now keeping myself in shape with swimming and bodyweight training.
+I am a former competitive runner and climber now keeping myself busy with swimming and bodyweight training.
 I love reading [good books][8], hiking in the wilderness and riding my Triumph Bonneville.
 I have three awesome kids and a beautiful wife.